Coastal Autumn Decor

 coffee table

-Combining natural elements such as the shells, driftwood and pinecones with painted pumpkins creates an instant Autumn aesthetic that reads coastal.
+Combining natural elements such as the shells, glass fishing float, sea star, driftwood and pinecones with painted pumpkins creates an instant Autumn aesthetic that reads coastal.
 Assemble it in a tray or basket and place on the coffee table.

 By adding some hydrangeas from the garden, it elevates it even more.
 I love how these blooms change colour through the season.
 These ones started out blue but are now a beautiful shade of green.